-10 Specific Prayers for Muslim Background Believers
+10 Specific Prayers for Christians from a Muslim Background

 These persecuted Christians are likely the future of Christianity.
 How can you encourage and support them as they persevere and grow in their faith?

 For Abbas*, a Christian in Somalia, decisions about his faith have become life-altering.
 Abbas’ family members and society are out to punish him for abandoning his Islamic faith.
 Abbas is part of a group we often call “Muslim-background believers” or MBBs (people like Abbas who were raised Muslims and have converted from Islam to Christianity).
 MBB’s are growing rapidly, in some places explosively, throughout the world.

 Becoming a Christian in the Muslim world is a costly choice.
 MBBs face isolation and shame, often leading to financial hardships, and in areas where extremists are, physical injuries and even death.
 When officials or secret police discover MBBs’ places of gathering and worship, they often destroy any means of coming together to be the church and, in turn, prevent the encouragement that comes from worshiping with a body of believers of one mind and heart.

 Understandably, the emotions they often share with us are difficult: weary, burdened, mad, sorrowful, lonely.

 Below, we offer 10 prayers for MBBs you can bring to the Father as you pray for our persecuted family across the globe.

 Praying specifically for MBBs: